-There will be a slight increase in the number of DCM ROM coal rail movements to the Stratford Coal Mine from approximately 950 to 1,125 per annum and the current hours of operation of the train (7.00 am to 10.00 pm) will be extended by some four hours (i.e. 7.00 am to 2.00 am) with the written approval of the Director-General of the NSW Department of Planning in accordance with the Project Approval.
+There will be a slight increase in the number of DCM ROM coal rail movements to the Stratford Coal Mine from approximately 950 to 1,125 per annum and the current hours of operation of the train (7:00 am to 10:00 pm) will be extended by some four hours (i.e. 7:00 am to 2:00 am) with the written approval of the Secretary of the Department in accordance with the Project Approval.